AmedeoRoberto/AmedeoRoberto.github.io/_pages/research.md

 (a longer version is on its way).
 It encapsulates my views in which Information Measures simply are a bridge between spaces of measures and spaces of functions and therein lies their power.

-My current interests consist of a deeper exploration of the framework I set up during my PhD, and I am grateful for being able to do so with [Marco Mondelli](http://www.marcomondelli.com).
+My current interests consist of a deeper exploration of the framework I set up during my PhD with applications to various fields (Learning Theory, Statistics, Probability Theory, Estimation Theory, Computational Neuroscience, Computational Biology).

 <h2 class="page__title">Preprints</h2>
 <ul>